 At this time, the disposition of NSO's current sites is unknown.
 NSO will work towards finding new tenants or owners for the facilities; however, that may not be possible.
 Therefore, there may be requirements at all of NSO's sites for some amount of demolition or modifications to the infrastructure.
-The NSF plans to contract with an engineering firm to make a more accurate estimate of these costs.
-In the meantime, NSO has estimated that cost to range from \$4M to \$6M.
+It is our understanding that NSF plans to contract with an engineering firm to make a more accurate estimate of these costs.